Skip to content

-Here are some answers to some frequently asked questions which may assist you until your appointment:
+You may have some questions about youth court and what the process of going through the youth justice system is like.
+Here are some answers to frequently asked questions which may assist you until your appointment:

 What is a youth court?

 A youth court is a special type of magistrates’ court that deals with criminal cases involving young people aged 10 to 17.
-It aims to create a less intimidating and more supportive environment than adult courts.
+It aims to create a less intimidating and more supportive environment for children and young people than adult courts.
+A youth court may also be referred to as a juvenile court.

 At what age can a child be charged with an offence in England and Wales?

 The age of criminal responsibility in England and Wales is 10.
-This means children under 10 cannot be charged with a crime, but those aged 10 to 17 can be arrested, taken to court, and sentenced if found guilty.
+This means children under 10 cannot be charged with a crime, but those aged 10 to 17 can be arrested, taken to youth court – one of several criminal courts – and sentenced if found guilty.

 How is a youth court different from an adult court?